-In 2023, Winpak razed its existing 81,000 square foot administration office leased to a third party and began a 210,000 square foot expansion of the modified atmosphere packaging facility in Winnipeg, Manitoba with a scheduled completion date in late 2024.
+In 2023, Winpak razed its existing 81,000 square foot administration office leased to a third party and began a 210,000 square foot expansion of the modified atmosphere packaging facility in Winnipeg, Manitoba with a scheduled completion date in mid 2025.
 In addition, 44 acres of land was purchased in Senoia, Georgia to facilitate future expansions.

-In 2023, the Company entered into an agreement to acquire land and building within close proximity to the existing specialized printed packaging operation to accommodate future expansion capabilities with a closing date of early 2024.
+In 2024, the Company purchased land and building within close proximity to the existing specialized printed packaging operation in Norwood, New Jersey to accommodate future expansion capabilities.